MikeMaroni9/codingnexus/README.md

 1. On mobile screens, the leaderboard page presents an issue where the black background disappears as the user scrolls down the page.
 This causes the white text to become unreadable against the white background, affecting user visibility and readability.
 The leaderboard UX should be addressed on small devices so that all content is legible.
 <br>
 <br>
-At first I couldn't find the problem with the page and I think that's how it slipped my attention at previous submission attempt, but when the screen is reduced and at the same time the  text is zoomed in enough the background indeed disappears.
-To fix this I added the globas css file to the leaderboard.js and improved the css file itself, adding the media signature, specifying the background and decreasing the font size as well for the smaller screens.
+<p style="color: red;">At first I couldn't find the problem with the page and I think that's how it slipped my attention at previous submission attempt, but when the screen is reduced and at the same time the  text is zoomed in enough the background indeed disappears.
+To fix this I added the globas css file to the leaderboard.js and improved the css file itself, adding the media signature, specifying the background and decreasing the font size as well for the smaller screens.</p>
 <br>
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/dJJkVyC/1-leaderboard-fix.png" alt="1-leaderboard-fix" border="0"></a>